High-throughput (short-read) sequencing using an Illumina MiSeq i100 (Plus)

 • This means I now have a solution where my library is at a 0.4 nM concentration and phi-X is at 0.2 nM concentration for a total of 0.6 nM (600 pM)

-• Illumna recommends a 1 nM (1000 pM) library here which then gets diluted 0.1x in KLD buffer for a final loading concentration = 100 pM but this needs adjusting based on the library type, especially for small amplicon libraries
+• Illumna recommends a 1 nM (1000 pM) library here which then gets diluted 0.1x in KLD buffer for a final loading concentration = 100 pM but this needs adjusting based on the library type, especially for small amplicon libraries which for some reason sequence more efficiently, my guess is b/c they bind to the flow cell better / more easily.

 • Now "100 pM" and all ready to load (actually 60 pM for my test run)